FAQ

 You may need to adjust your sleeping position while the fixator is in place.
 Ask your surgeon’s office or your physical therapist for advice on accommodating the fixator in bed.

 The amount of time the external fixator will be in place depends on the severity of the deformity and how much correction will be required, as well as your general health and medical history.
 Factors such as age, smoking status, nutrition status, mobility levels and more can influence healing.
-Your surgeon will provide expected time frames according to your specific situation.
+Your surgeon will provide expected time frames according to your specific situation, including an estimate of the recovery time needed for complete healing and rehabilitation.

 Your surgeon or physical therapist will be able to answer this question for you, based on your specific situation.